 Funding opportunities - Identify all the funding options open to your organisation and assess them in terms of time and resources to develop, potential to generate income, how appropriate they are to your organisation, who could take them forward, what other benefits would the activity have (such as raising profile).
 Identify any barriers you are likely to encounter.

 Resources - Relate funding opportunities to the activities you are undertaking.
 Which source of funding can be used for which activity.
-Some funding sources may be best suited to find 'core' activities others will be more suitable for project funding.
+Some funding sources may be best suited to fund 'core' activities others will be more suitable for project funding.

 Timetable - Set a realistic timetable with milestones, but be careful not to do too much at once.